SubWal/portfolio/README.md

 # Overview

-This program prints Hello world in python.
+I worte a Hello World! programme in Python.
+It prints out the Hello World!

 [Software Demo Video](https://youtu.be/PWQEbWJpY3s)